⌘+k ctrl+k

 );

-ATTACH 'quickstart_catalog' as polaris_catalog (
+ATTACH 'quickstart_catalog' AS polaris_catalog (

 ENDPOINT 'polaris_rest_catalog_endpoint'